Child Inclusive Practice (CIP) in Mediation

 How the CIP Process Works

-We begin by assessing suitability during the intake session.
-If both parents and children agree, our consultant meets individually with each child.
-They explore how the child feels about the family situation and any worries they may have.
+The FDRP begins by assessing suitability during the intake session.
+If both parents and children agree, our child consultant meets individually with each parent, then each child.
+The consultant meets with the parents to gain an overview of the co-parent conflict and history.
+Then they meet with the child to explore how the child feels about the family situation and any worries they may have.

 In mediation, the consultant shares general feedback to the parents without the children present.
 This helps guide parents toward better outcomes and more child focused agreements.